particledatagroup/api/docs/source/pythonapi.md

 python -m pip install pdg
 ```

-Finally, to add the `pdg` package to one's system Python installation, provided
+Alternatively, to add the `pdg` package to one's system Python installation if the system Python
-that installation is not marked as being externally managed (if it is, there will be an error message
+installation is not marked as being externally managed (if it is, there will be an error message
 `error: externally-managed-environment`), one can use
 ```
 python -m pip install --user pdg